AbsharMalvankar/SharePoint_Online/README.md

 # SharePoint_Online
-Here you will find usefull Powershell scripts for SharePoint Online
+Here you will find usefull Powershell scripts for SharePoint Online.